 How I Design

 Needs and Wants

-No matter whether on web, mobile, or smart TV, an interactive ad experience has 3 steps:
+Whether on the web, mobile, or smart TV, an interactive ad experience follows 3 steps:

-People learn more information to decide on purchasing
+People learn more information and make purchase decisions.

 Ad placement is designed to encourage #1 and #2.
 Post-click experience is to solve problem #3.

-Since Samsung Ads is an ad platform on Samsung smart TV, our main ad categories are TV shows and movies.
-The next question
+Since Samsung Ads is a platform on Samsung smart TV, our main ad categories are TV shows and movies.
+So the question

-I need to answer is: what information would help people make the decision on watching a TV show or a movie?
-To find out the answer, I ran a quick
+is, what information would help people decide on watching content?
+To find the answer, I ran a quick

 survey and identified the top factors: